How to Survey and Record a Cemetery: Genealogy Cemetery Records

 Surveying Individual Gravestone Markers

 You will need to determine how you want to survey, such as rows, sections, alphabetically, etc. Rows tend to keep family members together within a survey, sections can also be done in rows.
 If you choose to do a section alphabetically, you'll need to record additional information such as who is buried next to and near each grave, so that family relationships can be better determined.
-When I survey or transcribe a cemetery, I approach it in sections, and tackle each section in rows.
+When I survey or transcribe a cemetery, I approach it in sections and tackle each section in rows.

 As you begin each section, sketch out the layout and number the graves as you progress along the row - the numbers will coincide with the number on the individual survey form.
-If you have a cemetery plot map (shown to the right), this will greatly help as many of the maps include grave numbers which you can then use for your numbering system.
+If you have a cemetery plot map (shown above), this will greatly help as many of the maps include grave numbers which you can then use for your numbering system.
 Knowing where each grave is is important to the survey.

 Be aware that not all rows are going to be straight.
 It is possible to miss markers if you accidentally drift from your row into another row.